Supply Chain Management

 3. Local Content

-PTTEP supports local businesses and encourages the procurement of goods and services in the operating areas, to support local economy, employment and income distribution.
-As a result of the commitment to building long-term relationship local communities where PTTEP operates, the Company gains community trust.
-Moreover, PTTEP encourages suppliers to operate with care and responsibility towards society and local communities and to source products and services in local areas.
+PTTEP supports local businesses and encourages the procurement of goods and services in the operating areas, to support local economy, employment and income distribution, resulting in PTTEP having a good relationship and gaining acceptance in the countries where PTTEP operates.
+Moreover, PTTEP encourages suppliers to operate with responsibility and to source products and services in local areas.

 4. Supplier Management and Vendor Sustainable Code of Conduct